11–12Economics 11–12 Syllabus (2025)

 The Business and Economics Life Skills 11–12 Syllabus and its outcomes are being developed alongside the Business Studies 11–12 Syllabus.

-Principles of absolute advantage and comparative advantage
+Principles of Loading and Loading

 Identify comparative advantage for output from tables and production possibility frontiers (PPF)

-Costs and benefits of global supply chains
+Costs and benefits of global Loading chains

 Effects of trade protection on domestic and global economies